 US Wind evaluated several potential locations for construction and staging of Project components and anticipates utilizing facilities in the Greater Baltimore area, including Sparrows Point.
-Other port facilities elsewhere on the east coast could be utilized to support the Project and will be considered by US Wind on an as needed basis.
+Other port facilities elsewhere on the U.S. East Coast could be utilized to support the Project (see Table 3-1) and will be considered by US Wind on an as needed basis.
 It is assumed that development of some infrastructure at the potential port sites will be required.
+US

-US Wind will engage with the facility operators and component suppliers to determine where upgrades are occurring to support the offshore wind industry.
+Wind will engage with the facility operators and component suppliers to determine where upgrades are occurring to support the offshore wind industry.